ShreyaKhurana/cricket_analytics/README.md

  - Six runs are scored (no dismissal) with probability `P6`

 These probabilities are defined for each of the 11 batsmen.
 We use the notation:  `[runs, Batsman number on strike, batsman at the other end]` to denote each state.

+overChange.py calculates the total number of runs made by a batting order.
+For simplicity, we check only three orders.

+If you have time and the resources, you can check out all the 11! possibilities.

+The final_scores file gives the final scores of the 'one-man teams' and this is used to rank the players.
+(Pls dunt)